Income Statement Accounting

 Cleaning up the income statement accounting

 Operating profit and EBIT are not necessarily interchangeable metrics.
-Operating profit is an accounting metric, whereas EBIT is a metric used in analysis and can be adjusted to normalize the underlying profit.
+Operating profit is an accounting metric, whereas EBIT is a metric used in analysis.
+It can be adjusted to normalize the underlying profit.
 Below is a list of adjustments that can be made to clean up the income statement accounting.

 The types of adjustments made to EBIT are for: